 Short recipe videos on Facebook and Instagram have a gripping quality that draws food lovers and novices into a world of culinary wizardry.

 Potato-stuffed Idlis, Samosa Pinwheels, Motichoor Rabri Parfait, Chimichurri Chicken—if the videos on Facebook and Instagram are to be believed, then these seemingly simple recipes can transform culinary ignoramuses like me into masterchefs without burning down the kitchen.
 These videos, a minute or two long, are as much about the dishes as they are about creating beautiful content.
 As Rishabh Vora, a lawyer from Mumbai, puts it, “I enjoy the simplicity of the videos, they’re great for my short attention span and they look amazing.”
-For people like Vora and myself, these videos stop us from incessantly scrolling through news feeds on social media; buy Lyrica online cheap where to buy propecia in malaysia The Wall Street Journal appropriately called them “thumb-stoppers ”.
+For people like Vora and myself, these videos stop us from incessantly scrolling through news feeds on social media; that site best place to buy prednisone The Wall Street Journal appropriately called them “thumb-stoppers ”.

 Over the last two years, quick recipe videos have changed the way people approach cooking.
 You don’t need to follow complicated recipes in cookbooks or make notes while watching Sanjeev Kapoor or Madhur Jaffrey preparing dal makhani or chicken tikka masala.
 These new-age mini cooking shows squeeze about 10 minutes worth of cooking into 2.
 Measurements and instructions (“Chop finely”, “Stir every five minutes”) appear as text in the video, so all you see is a chef’s point of view of a kitchen counter and stove top and a pair of hands dicing, frying and kneading.